Dodecahedrane/PostcodeApi/README.md

 ## The Dataset

 The data source is the [ONS Postcode Directory](https://geoportal.statistics.gov.uk/datasets/ons::ons-postcode-directory-august-2023/about).
 It has been modified to remove everything apart from Postcode, Latitude and Longitude.
+This is under the [Open Government Licence](https://www.nationalarchives.gov.uk/doc/open-government-licence/version/3/)

 More data will be added as this project is developed.